Beers, North Brabant

 Beers (Brabants: Bèèrs) is a village in the former Dutch municipality of Cuijk.
 It is located about 4 km west of Cuijk.
 Since 2022 it has been part of the new municipality of Land van Cuijk.

-Beers has a population of about 1721: 1305 in the village itself, and 416 in the surrounding countryside, including the hamlets De Plaats and Dommelsvoort.
+Beers has a population of about 1,721, of which 1,305 reside in the village itself, and 416 in the surrounding countryside, including the hamlets De Plaats and Dommelsvoort.

 Until 1994, Beers was a separate municipality.

 Toponymy

 The name Beers might come from bere or baren, which can mean mud or stuff in Dutch.

 History

 Beers is first noted in a document that was written between 1050 and 1200.
-In it beers was named Berse.
+In it Beers was named Berse.
 The family Van Beerse was a vassal from the Lord of Cuijk, making Beers belong to the municipality of Cuijk.
 This vassal however, did own a small castle surrounded by a moat, named De Broekhof.

 Around 1814, at the end of the French age and at the beginning of the Kingdom of the Netherlands, Beers became a separate municipality.
 In 1942, Great-Linden and Gassel joined Beers.
 In 1994 the municipality of Beers was repealed.
 Gassel joined the municipality of Grave, North Brabant, while Beers and Great-Linden (today Linden, North Brabant) joined Cuijk.